kaimcbride/kmc-blog/content/posts/personal-photographic-history/index.md

 <li><b>June 2004</b><i> Berlin, Germany,</i> I travelled for two weeks in
 Berlin, bringing along my Deardorff camera, 120mm lens, and 80 sheets of 4x5 Polaroid Type55 film.
 My goal was to shoot all 80 sheets, which I did.
 I processed the last sheet at 1:02am on the night before I left.
-View Berlin Project

 <li><b>June 26th 2004</b><i> Annandale-On-Hudson, NY,</i> Visit Bard College
 during their summer Graduate program.
 Intrigued by the program.
 Hear about